Havasupai Camping and Lodge Permits Explained for 2026

 Havasupai Lodge permits

-It costs $2,277 to reserve a room at the lodge for three nights.
+It costs $2,277 to reserve a room at the lodge for three nights for a regular permit.
 Each room sleeps up to four, and the cost is the same regardless of your numbers.
+You can book up to three rooms.

 For more information on the lodge, check here.